hwride/my-books/README.md

 The source of truth for our database schema is the Prisma schema under [`prisma/schema.prisma`](prisma/schema.prisma).

+### Supabase
+#### Pushing schemas
+Note Supabase's free tier does not allow IPv4 to their direct connections, so we need to use the pooled connection for the database URL.

+Currently to update the database schema we manuall do `pnpx prisma db push`.
+Work later to add more robust DB upgrading.

+#### Connection pooling
+To make sure Prisma works with connection pooling we need to add `?pgbouncer=true` to the end of the database URL.

 ### Useful commands

 | Command                              | Description                                                                                                                                                          |